 - Financial and economic conditions, including the availability of credit, and occurrences affecting the Company’s ability to obtain financing on acceptable terms for working capital, capital expenditures and other investments, including any downgrades in the Company’s credit ratings and changes in interest rates and other capital market conditions;

-- Delays or changes in costs or plans with respect to Company projects or related projects of other companies, including disruptions due to the COVID-19 pandemic, as well as difficulties or delays in obtaining necessary governmental approvals, permits or orders or in obtaining the cooperation of interconnecting facility operators;
+- Increased costs or delays or changes in plans with respect to Company projects or related projects of other companies, as well as difficulties or delays in obtaining necessary governmental approvals, permits or orders or in obtaining the cooperation of interconnecting facility operators;

 - The Company’s ability to complete planned strategic transactions;

-- Changes in price differentials between similar quantities of natural gas or oil at different geographic locations, and the effect of such changes on commodity production, revenues and demand for pipeline transportation capacity to or from such locations;
+- Changes in price differentials between similar quantities of natural gas sold at different geographic locations, and the effect of such changes on commodity production, revenues and demand for pipeline transportation capacity to or from such locations;

 - The impact of information technology disruptions, cybersecurity or data security breaches;

-- Factors affecting the Company’s ability to successfully identify, drill for and produce economically viable natural gas and oil reserves, including among others geology, lease availability, title disputes, weather conditions, shortages, delays or unavailability of equipment and services required in drilling operations, insufficient gathering, processing and transportation capacity, the need to obtain governmental approvals and permits, and compliance with environmental laws and regulations;
+- Factors affecting the Company’s ability to successfully identify, drill for and produce economically viable natural gas reserves, including among others geology, lease availability and costs, title disputes, weather conditions, shortages, delays or unavailability of equipment and services required in drilling operations, insufficient gathering, processing and transportation capacity, the need to obtain governmental approvals and permits, and compliance with environmental laws and regulations;

 - Increasing health care costs and the resulting effect on health insurance premiums and on the obligation to provide other post-retirement benefits;

-- Other changes in price differentials between similar quantities of natural gas or oil having different quality, heating value, hydrocarbon mix or delivery date;
+- Other changes in price differentials between similar quantities of natural gas having different quality, heating value, hydrocarbon mix or delivery date;

 - The cost and effects of legal and administrative claims against the Company or activist shareholder campaigns to effect changes at the Company;

-- Significant differences between the Company’s projected and actual production levels for natural gas or oil;
+- Significant differences between the Company’s projected and actual production levels for natural gas;

-- Changes in demographic patterns and weather conditions;
+- Changes in demographic patterns and weather conditions (including those related to climate change);

 - Changes in the availability, price or accounting treatment of derivative financial instruments;